Prisoner of War Medal: Challenges to legislation

 A congressional inquiry on behalf of the former crew of USS Pueblo, who were detained in North Korea in 1968, resulted in a 1988 DoD General Counsel opinion authored by Kathleen A. Buck.
-The general counsel argued that the Pueblo's "passive type of activity hardly qualifies ... as an 'action,' a term that denotes violence in the employment of weapons."
+The general counsel argued that the Pueblo's "passive type of activity hardly qualifies ... as an 'action', a term that denotes violence in the employment of weapons."
 Therefore, Buck concluded that the Pueblo crew was not involved in active armed conflict and fell outside the statute, a position that was hotly contested by the crew and even by the congressmen who authored the legislation.
 Commander Lloyd M. Bucher, the former commanding officer of the Pueblo, responded to the review and petitioned directly to the Chief of Naval Operations, Admiral Carlisle Trost.
 Bucher claimed that the DoD's position on the medal was "simply contrary to the facts," noting that the Pueblo crew received the Navy's Combat Action Ribbon "specifically for surface combat with North Korea on 23 January 1968."

 Bucher's petition eventually resulted in the Navy's supporting an amendment to the POW Medal statute to allow eligibility for service members taken captive during situations other than armed conflict.
 Congressman Robert Lagomarsino, author of the original POW Medal legislation, also agreed with Bucher.
-He said in an affidavit that the Pueblo crew were denied the medal due to a "technicality," and claimed that "it was never my intent to preclude the crew members of the U.S.S.
-Pueblo from eligibility for this medal."
-Others, including the military hostages held during the US Embassy hostage crisis in Tehran, Iran (from 1979 to 1981) likewise objected to their ineligibility.
-Responding to May 1989 congressional inquiry on behalf of the Iran hostages, Deputy Assistant Secretary of Defense David J. Berteau noted that "many Service members have been held as hostages, detainees or internees who do not meet the criteria for award of the POW Medal."
+He said in an affidavit that the Pueblo crew were denied the medal due to a "technicality," and claimed that "it was never my intent to preclude the crew members of the USS Pueblo from eligibility for this medal."

+Others, including the military hostages held during the U.S. Embassy hostage crisis in Tehran, Iran from 1979 to 1981, likewise objected to their ineligibility.
+Responding to May 1989 congressional inquiry on behalf of the Iran hostages, Deputy Assistant Secretary of Defense David J. Berteau, a career civilian who had never served in the U.S. armed forces, noted that, "...many Service members have been held as hostages, detainees or internees who do not meet the criteria for award of the POW Medal."

-Berteau explained that the criteria for the medal applied only in "wartime situations," and argued that "once the criteria is divorced from wartime situations, it will be difficult to establish a basis for the award in the many other circumstances which could occur."
-In addition, Berteau argued that granting the medal to people captured outside formal armed conflict, those who are not officially enemies of the United States.
+Berteau explained that the criteria for the medal applied only in "wartime situations," and argued that, "...once the criteria is divorced from wartime situations, it will be difficult to establish a basis for the award in the many other circumstances which could occur."
+In addition, Berteau argued with regard to granting the medal to people captured outside formal armed conflict, i.e., being detained by those who are not officially enemies of the United States.
 "If the criteria were changed to recognize all members held as prisoners, hostages, detainees and internees," he said, " the recognition originally intended for actual prisoners of war will be lost."